Caring.com

 Opioid Treatment Programs

-Opioid treatment programs (OTPs) are medication-assisted treatments for opioid use disorder.
+Opioid treatment programs (OTPs) use medication-assisted treatments for opioid use disorder.
 These programs combine approved medications with counseling, therapy and assessments to produce effective results for participants.
-There are three FDA-approved medications used in OTPs: methadone, buprenorphine and naltrexone, which are opioid agonists that can reduce cravings and withdrawal symptoms.
-OTPs can provide methadone for opioid use disorder, but the other drugs can be prescribed and dispensed in non-OTP medical clinics.

 Medicare Coverage

 Medicare Part B and Medicare Advantage provide bundled coverage of OTPs, which includes the prescription as well as the dispensing and administration of the medication.
-Counseling, therapy, toxicology testing, intake activities and periodic assessments are also covered.
+Counseling, therapy, toxicology testing, intake activities, and periodic assessments are also covered.
 People are enrolled in these programs for at least a year.

 Eligibility Requirements